H3llKa1ser/SOC-Assistant-Guide/Threat Hunting/Sigma.md

 ## Online sigma rule converter: uncoder.io

-### The sigma repo at Github has signatuers in the "rules folder".
+### The sigma repo at Github has signatures in the "rules folder".

 ### Sigmac, the sigma converter, located in the tools folder, can generate a specific SIEM rule (example)